 Inventory counts (also known as stock takes in some countries) help you to keep track of your inventory.

-During an inventory count, you and your staff count and record each item in your store.
-When the inventory count is submitted, your store's inventory records are updated, and you get a report of unexpected variances in your inventory levels, including cost figures.
+During an inventory count, each item in your store is counted and recorded.
+When the inventory count is submitted, your stores inventory records are updated.
+A report is generated for any unexpected variances in your inventory levels, including cost figures.

-Inventory counts help you to keep on top of your inventory movements and identify any discrepancies faster.
+Inventory counts help you to keep on top of your inventory movements and identify any discrepancies faster to ensure stock levels are accurate.

 There are two types of inventory counts you can do in Vend: